IBM/aspera-cli/docs/README.md

 #### Windows: Installing in an air-gapped environment

 > [!TIP]
-> The simplest is to use the [portable package](#windows-portable-package), which requires no internet access on the target system.
+> The simplest method is to use the [portable package](#windows-portable-package), which requires no internet access on the target system.

 The procedure is similar to the internet-connected Windows installation.
 Copy the required files from a system with internet access, then install them on the target system.